ob2410/hello-world/README.md

 # hello-world

-Writing staff just becouse I have to tray this thing
+Writing staff just becouse I have to try this thing